RMerl/asuswrt-merlin/README-merlin.txt

 - openvpn-event: Called whenever an OpenVPN server gets started/stopped, or an OpenVPN client connects to a remote server.
 Uses the same syntax/parameters as the "up" and "down" scripts in OpenVPN.
+- qos-start: Called after both the iptables rules and tc configuration is completed for QoS.

 Don't forget to set them as executable: